June – September 2021

 Join the room – virtually – for our Prairie-side Chat series as Larry Weaner interviews and compares notes with influential practitioners including Thomas Woltz, Leslie Sauer, & Tom Wessels.

 Home gardeners and educators will explore ways to create landscapes that are ecologically healthy, easily managed, and beautiful on residential and educational properties.

 Students interested in the landscape field will learn from Landscape Architect Ujijji Davis Williams & Landscape Designer and Contractor Larry Weaner about what it takes to enter the field, and the opportunities & challenges of starting a small landscape construction or maintenance business, particularly when few resources are available.

 Lady Bird Johnson Wildflower Center

-Recordings* of the sessions will be viewable, not downloadable, to registrants via the NDAL Events Portal for three months (*unless otherwise specified).
+Recordings of the sessions will be viewable – not downloadable – to registrants (unless otherwise specified) via the NDAL Events Portal for three months.

 2021 Symposium Student Scholarships have been awarded.
 Thank you for your interest, and check back next year for more scholarship opportunities!

 Decision date: Applicants notified by December 6, 2020.
 This allows anyone who is not selected time to take advantage of early bird registration rates.

 Glenn Dreyer, now retired, served as Connecticut College’s Director of the Arboretum and Adjunct Associate Professor of Botany.
 Glenn has played an instrumental role in the integration of the ecological sciences into the practice of landscape design.
 His dedicated work with Connecticut College and its Arboretum began in 1982 when he worked in landscape management, and he became the college’s Assistant Arboretum Director the following year.
 His work has focused on the interconnection between horticulture and ecology.
 His research has included vegetation management, invasive plants, plant community ecology, and urban forestry.

 Photo by Bob Gutowski